mrkkrp/markkarpov.com/tutorial/exceptions.md

 * preserving laziness, as we do not need to constantly check whether we have run into a failure and should short-circuit the execution;

-* more efficient code (the fact that the code that throws exceptions does not make it to run slower).
+* more efficient code, since code that throws exceptions does not incur the overhead of such checks.

 Finally, sometimes it is necessary or convenient to make some function partial and signal an error that would indicate that the programmer made a